akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 ## On change request

-When you add new component or improve an existing one, we want to make sure that everything will work in production.
+When adding a new component or improving an existing one, we want to make sure that everything will work in production.
 To do so we have different gatekeepers:

 - Unit tests launched by jest
 - Visual regression test using puppeteer and jest